verana-labs/verifiable-trust-spec/spec.md

 This step applies to W3C VTCs only.
 AnonCreds VTCs do not support objective issuance-time determination (see [VT-CRED-ANON]).

-- Recompute the credential’s deterministic `digestSRI`
+- Recompute the credential’s deterministic `digestJCS`
 - Locate the corresponding digest entry in the VPR
 - Use the timestamp associated with that digest as the **effective issuance time**